abhin4v/abhin4v.github.io/talks/clojure-concurrency-you.md

 ---
-title: Clojure Concurrency Patterns
+title: Clojure, Concurrency, and You
 event: Inclojure 2019, Bangalore
-slides_path: clojure-concurrency-patterns
+slides_path: clojure-concurrency-you
 ---
 Clojue is widely known as a functional programming language.
 But it has a great support for a wide variety of concurrency models too.